6 Types of Content You Should Be Sharing on LinkedIn

 4. Quick Tips

 Simple posts that include leadership tips and tricks do well on LinkedIn.
-Since it’s a professional network, keep your topics to subjects that encourage productivity, leadership, and professional success.
+Since it’s a professional network, keep your topics to subjects encouraging productivity, leadership, and professional success.

 Another way to approach this style of update is by offering a simple text quote that’s appropriate for your audience.